 The Authority is exposed to significant risk in terms of its exposure to interest rate movements on its borrowings and investments.
-Movements in interest rates have a complex impact on the Authority.
+Movements in interest rates have an impact on the Authority.
 For instance, a rise in interest rates would have the following effects:

-- Borrowings at variable rates the interest expense charged to the Comprehensive Income and Expenditure Statement will rise; - Borrowings at fixed rates the fair value of the borrowings will fall; - Investments at variable rates the interest income credited to the Comprehensive Income and Expenditure Statement will rise; and, - Investments at fixed rates the fair value of the assets will fall.
+- Borrowings at fixed rates the fair value of the borrowings will fall; and, - Investments at fixed rates the fair value of the assets will fall.

 Borrowings and investments are not carried at fair value; so nominal gains and losses on fixed rate borrowings and investments would not impact on the Comprehensive Income and Expenditure Statement.
-However, changes in interest payable and receivable on variable rate borrowings and investments will be posted to the Comprehensive Income and Expenditure Statement and affect the General Fund Balance pound for pound.

 The Treasury Management Team has an active strategy for assessing interest rate exposure that feeds into the setting and monitoring of the annual budget.
 The budget is monitored bi-monthly during the year which allows any adverse changes to be accommodated.
 The analysis will also advise on whether new borrowing taken out is fixed or variable.
 Authorities are required to disclose the impact of interest rate changes on their financial assets and liabilities.
-Whilst there is provision in the Treasury Management Strategy for variable loans, no such loans were in place during 2017/18.
+Whilst there is provision in the Treasury Management Strategy for variable loans, no such loans were in place during 2018/19.

-According to this investment strategy, as at 31 March 2018, if interest rates had been 1% higher with all other variables held constant, the financial effect would be:
+According to this investment strategy, as at 31 March 2019, if interest rates had been 1% higher with all other variables held constant, the financial effect would be:

-31 March 31 March

-2017 2018

-£000s £000s

-0 Change in fair value of fixed rate investments 0

-68,073 Decrease in fair value of fixed rate borrowing liabilities (which does not have an impact on the Comprehensive Income and Expenditure Statement) 61,782
+31 March 2018 £000s 31 March 2019 £000s 0 Change in fair value of fixed rate investments 0 61,782 Decrease in fair value of fixed rate borrowing liabilities (which does not have an impact on the Comprehensive Income and Expenditure Statement) 79,482